cooper/evented-object/README.md

 This also means that stopping the event from a listener object will cancel all remaining callbacks, including those belonging to the evented object.

+### Registering callbacks to classes

+Evented::Object 3.9 adds the ability to register event callbacks to a subclass of Evented::Object.
+The methods `->register_callback()`, `->delete_event()`, `->delete_callback`, etc. can be called in the form of `MyClass->method()`.
+Evented::Object will store these callbacks in a special hash hidden in the package's symbol table.

+Any object of this class will borrow these callbacks from the class.
+They will be incorporated into the callback collection as though they were registered directly on the object.

+Note: Events cannot be fired on a class.

+#### Prioritizing

+When firing an event, any callbacks on the class will sorted by priority just as if they were registered on the object.
+Whether registered on the class or the object, a callback with a higher priority will be called before one of a lower priority.

+#### Subclassing

+If an evented object is blessed to a subclass of a class with callbacks registered to it, the object will NOT inherit the callbacks associated with the parent class.
+Callbacks registered to classes ONLY apply to objects directly blessed to the class.

 ## History

 Evented::Object has evolved throughout the history of multiple projects, improving in each project it passed through.